Homogenization of the variational principle for discrete random maps: Introduction

 \section{Introduction}

-The broader scope of this article is the the study of limit shapes as a limiting behavior of discrete systems.
+The broader scope of this article is the study of limit shapes as a limiting behavior of discrete systems.
 Limit shapes are a well-known and studied phenomenon in statistical physics and combinatorics (e.g.~\cite{Georgii}).
-Among others, models that exhibits limits shapes are domino tilings and dimer models (e.g.~\cite{Kas63,CEP96,CKP01}), polymer models, lozenge tilings (e.g.~\cite{Des98,LRS01,Wil04}), Ginzburg-Landau models (e.g.~\cite{DeGiIo00,FuOsKy04}), Gibbs models (e.g.~\cite{She05}), the Ising model (e.g.~\cite{DKS92,Cer06}), asymmetric exclusion processes (e.g.~\cite{FS06}), sandpile models (e.g.\cite{LP08}), the six vertex model (e.g.~\cite{BCG2016,CoSp16,ReSr16}) and the Young tableaux (e.g.~\cite{LS77,VK77,PR07}).\\
+Among others, models that exhibit limit shapes include domino tilings and dimer models (e.g.~\cite{Kas63,CEP96,CKP01}), polymer models (e.g.~\cite{BiPr18,BeYa19}), lozenge tilings (e.g.~\cite{Des98,LRS01,Wil04}), Ginzburg-Landau models (e.g.~\cite{DeGiIo00,FuOs04}), Gibbs models (e.g.~\cite{She05}), the Ising model (e.g.~\cite{DKS92,Cer06}), asymmetric exclusion processes (e.g.~\cite{FS06}), sandpile models (e.g.\cite{LP08}), the six vertex model (e.g.~\cite{BCG2016,CoSp16,ReSr16}), and the Young tableaux (e.g.~\cite{LS77,VK77,PR07}). \\

-Limit shapes appear whenever fixed boundary conditions force a certain response of the system.
-The main tool to explain those shapes is a variational principle.
-The variational principle asymptotically characterizes the number of microscopic states, i.e.~the microscopic entropy~$\Ent_n$, via a variational problem.
-For large system sizes~$n$, the entropy of the system is given by maximizing a macroscopic entropy~$\Ent(f)$ over all admissible limiting profiles~$f \in \mathcal{A}$.
-The boundary conditions are incorporated in the admissibility condition.
-In formulas, the variational principle can be expressed as (see for example Theorem~\ref{p_main_result_variational_principle} below)

-where the macroscopic entropy~ can be calculated via a local quantity~$\ent (\nabla f(x))$.
-This local quantity is called local surface tension. \\

-Often, a consequence of a variational principle is large deviations principle which states that the uniform measure on the microscopic configurations concentrates around configurations that are close to the minimizer of the variational problem (see Theorem~\ref{p_profile_theorem} below).
-This is related to the appearance of limit shapes on large scales. \\

-In analogy to classical probability theory, one can see the variational principle as an elaborated version of the law of large numbers.
-On large scales the behavior of the system is determined by a deterministic quantity, namely the minimizer~$f$ of the macroscopic entropy.
-Hence, deriving a variational principle is often the first step in analyzing discrete models, before one attempts to study other questions like the fluctuations of the model. \\

-The numerous examples in the literature and many simulations (see for example~\cite{MeTa16}) show that limit shapes are a universal phenomenon.
-This article is part of a program that was started by the authors in~\cite{MeTa16}.
-The aim is to develop robust and universal methods to deduce variational principles.
-While in~\cite{MeTa16} the author chose to study how to generalize variational principles in target spaces where the usual cluster swapping methods do not work, in this article we explore a new direction and prove the robustness of the variational principle in a random environment.\\
+Limit shapes appear in stiff models whenever fixed boundary conditions force a certain response of the system.
+The numerous examples in the literature and many simulations show that the existence of limit shapes is a universal phenomenon.
+Among many possible references, let us just mention \cite{Ken00,BoGoGu15,MeTa16,MoPaTa18,KeSt18}.
+Several new approaches were developed recently to make methods more robust; see for example~\cite{ChJoYo15,BuKn16,CoSp16,Agg19}.
+A part of the effort to develop robust and universal methods to deduce variational principles are the articles~\cite{MeTa16}.
+In~\cite{MeTa16} variational principles were studied in target spaces where the usual cluster swapping methods do not work. \\